 - Finding out the benchmark data – You have to do research.
-Ask Google, check with your friends what results they are getting, find relevant people to compare your results with.
+Ask Google, check with your friends what results they are getting, and find relevant people to compare your results with.
 The numbers I used for benchmarking are ballpark, but please do the homework and research the exact number for your industry.

 - Comparing your numbers to the benchmarks – you have to go through the process.
 There are no shortcuts.

-If you do all of this, you will be able to see immediately what part of your sales funnel you need to fix.
+If you do all of this, you will be able to see immediately what part of your leaky sales funnel you need to fix.